emmajhudgins/TurtleID/README.md

 Written by Emma J. Hudgins
 For questions, e-mail emma.hudgins@mail.mcgill.ca

+The scripts contained here use RCapture and RMark packages.
+RCapture installation proceeds like any R package installation, while RMark requires additional installation and configuration of the MARK program.

 For instructions to install MARK (non-trivial especially on Mac, requires XCode command line tools, Homebrew, comfort using the Terminal), see: